JyothirmaiT/azure-docs/articles/data-factory/v1/data-factory-scheduling-and-execution.md

 "isPaused": false
 ```

-For more information these properties, see [create pipelines](data-factory-create-pipelines.md) article.
+For more information on these properties, see [create pipelines](data-factory-create-pipelines.md) article.

 ## Specify schedule for an activity